monipigr/signature-attacks/README.md

 This implementation automatically protects against signature malleability because it validates:

-- ✔️ Signature length is 65 bytes
+✔️ Signature length is 65 bytes

-- ✔️ `v` is either 27 or 28
+✔️ `v` is either 27 or 28

-- ✔️ `s` is in the lower half of the elliptic curve
+✔️ `s` is in the lower half of the elliptic curve

-- ✔️ `signer` is not the address zero
+✔️ `signer` is not the address zero

-- ⚠️ `ECDSA.recover` does NOT protect against replay attacks.
+⚠️ `ECDSA.recover` does NOT protect against replay attacks.
 You must validate and store used hashes manually.

+## 🧪 Smart Contract Implementation & Tests

+This project includes a Solidity smart contract (`SecureSignatureContract.sol`) that implements all the security protections discussed in this guide: signature validity checks, replay-attack prevention, and signature malleability mitigation.
+The contract provides two verification flows — a manual ecrecover implementation and a safer OpenZeppelin-based approach — allowing developers to compare both methods.

+A full Foundry test suite (`SignatureAttacksTest.t.sol`) validates the behavior of the contract and confirms that:

+✔️ invalid or malformed signatures are correctly rejected

+✔️ signatures with incorrect v, r, or s values revert as expected

+✔️ signature malleability is mitigated by enforcing the lower-half s rule

+✔️ replay attacks are prevented through strict hash-reuse protection

+✔️ valid signatures authorize users successfully

+These tests provide practical, code-level validation of all the security principles explained before, serving as a reference for implementing safe off-chain signature flows in Ethereum smart contracts.

 ## 📚 Resources